 If you enjoy the benefits of running your own business, you’re also responsible for your own taxes.
 Unlike employees, who have taxes withheld out of every paycheck, independent contractors may need to withhold taxes on their own income or use their own funds to make quarterly payments to the IRS.You should talk with your tax accountant when preparing your taxes.
 Schedule C form is used to report taxes annually for your yearly income.

 Here’s the rundown on the Schedule C:

-The Schedule C form helps you to calculate the profit (or loss) of your business for your annual taxes, which are due on April 15.
+The Schedule C form helps anyone who is self employed calculate the profit (or loss) of the business for annual taxes, which are due on April 15.
 A Schedule C form has two general parts: earnings and expenses.
-Under the earnings category, you will see “Gross receipts or sales,” which refers to all the money flowing into your business.
-“Gross income” refers to your revenue minus direct costs such as your wholesale purchases.
+Under the earnings category, you will see “Gross receipts or sales,” which refers to all the money flowing into the business.
+“Gross income” refers to revenue minus direct costs such as wholesale purchases.

 The expenses section of the Schedule C includes common costs like advertising, utilities, rent, car expenses, and insurance.
 Make sure to track these expenses regularly, always saving and organizing receipts.
-Even though you only have to file a Schedule C with your annual taxes, it’s good practice to fill one out for your quarterly taxes too.
-Remember, you need to make accounting a regular business habit to build a financially viable business.
+Even though Schedule C only has to be filed with annual taxes, it’s good practice to fill one out for quarterly taxes too.
+Remember, it's important to make accounting a regular business habit to build a financially viable business.

-Let’s go through the steps you’ll take in filling out the Schedule C:
+Let’s go through the steps to take in filling out the Schedule C: